sevaergdm/book-recommender/README.md

 My first attempt at building simple recommendation service which takes a book supplied by the user and attempts to find a set of recommendations for other books to read.

+There are many things that would need to be improved to make this more realistically functional, but I am using this as a simple learning opportunity.
+I may come back and revisit in the future to see if I can figure out the more fun bits.

 ## Usage

 `python3 src/main.py --title="{BOOK_TITLE}" --author="{BOOK AUTHOR}"`